Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/s/snappy/README.md

     wrappers) needed to turn off error messages about unused arguments as there were some -L lines added that were not used.

+### Version 1.1.10 from CPE 23.12 on

+  * Started from the 1.1.9 EasyConfig.
+Moved to a separate build directory.

+  * Now also copy license information to the installation directories.

+  * Needed an additional compiler flag for cpeCray to work around a code problem.